-- The first discussion is an introduction of yourself to the class.
-All Discussion topics will be listed in the Discussion Tool. - The postings will be graded within the deadline period that they are posted you must post EACH deadline to receive credit for that week.
+• The postings will be graded within the deadline period that they are posted - you must post EACH deadline to receive credit for that week.
 In other words, you may not post too far ahead as the idea is to have a "classroom discussion".
 Each deadline is divided into a separate Topic on the Discussion Board Page to help you keep up with the postings.
 Refer to your calendar for deadlines.